Need a few presentation ideas to make your presentation great? A good presentation needs to be engaging, memorable, and impactful.

 - It relaxes our vocal chords so we can speak with more resonance.

 When it comes to presentations most people think about what they want to deliver, not how they want to deliver it.
 How you deliver your message is just as important.

 It’s important for you to find your maximum resonance point.
 Here is a full tutorial:

 Harnessing the power of the exhale is also a great way to stop yourself from peppering your presentation with ‘um’ and ‘er’.
 It takes some practice, but if you can end your sentences on a complete exhalation, it will stop you from rambling.

 The exhale also creates a natural pause for you to gather your next thought.
 It might sound difficult, but you can practice the exhale by reading out loud and paying attention to your breathing.
 Print out a script of your speech and add a highlight when you want to take a large exhale.

 Bonus: 15 Science-Backed Presentation Skills

-These ideas will help make your presentation great — but they are just the start.
-Read our full guide for 15 science-backed presentation skills to really be an expert-level speaker.
+These presentation ideas will help make your presentation great — but they are just the start.
+Read our full guide for 15 science-backed public speaking tips to really be an expert-level speaker.

 With these tips in mind, take another look at your presentation.
 Identify the weakest points, practice until it feels natural, and make these habits second nature.
-Every time you do your presentation you will feel stronger and more confident.
-You got this!
+Every time you do your presentation, you will feel stronger and more confident.